How to Use MetaMask- The Ultimate Doorway to DeFi!

 How to Use MetaMask: Conclusion

 If you have any Ethereum or ERC-20 tokens and any thought that you might want to store Ethereum related assets, then MetaMask is for you.
 It has become handy in the collectible assets space, which is only likely to increase.

 It is also flexible and secure, and there's no risk that your Ethereum based coins will go missing.
 And of course, if you plan on using any of the Ethereum based Dapps like CryptoKitties and Aave, well, it's really the only way to connect.

 With competition on the way, MetaMask will need to continue developing to remain on top, and that's good for us.
 It means that this extremely useful web browser plugin will continue to see development and improvements.

 While it does get some boost from being the first of its kind, we all know how rapidly things move in the blockchain world, and what's here today can easily be gone tomorrow.

-With the functionality of MetaMask just coming into its own, and a plethora of Dapps on the horizon, I think it's something that will last, and something to give a try.
+With the functionality of MetaMask just coming into its own, and a plethora of Dapps on the horizon, I think it's something that will last and something to try.